Primary Retirement Plans

 Your retirement benefit is based on the performance of the investments you select.
 The ultimate account balance is a result of the amount of contributions deposited to the ORP account and the performance of your chosen investments.

 PSPRS Accordion Closed

 ACR – ASRS Retiree Accordion Closed

 Legislation passed in 2011 under Senate Bill 1609 authorizes the ASRS to implement an Alternate Contribution Rate (ACR) to employers who hire ASRS retirees who return to work.
 The rate will be charged to and remitted to the ASRS by the employer.
 The purpose of the legislation is to mitigate the potential actuarial impact that retired members who return to work may have on the Trust Fund.

-The Alternate Contribution Rate (ACR), for employers who hire ASRS retirees who return to work for fiscal year 2019-2020 is 10.41%.
+The Alternate Contribution Rate (ACR), for employers who hire ASRS retirees who return to work for fiscal year.
 More information regarding ACR is available on the ASRS website.

 For individuals who have retired from an ASRS employer and receiving an ASRS benefit and recently hired, NAU is responsible to pay for and report the Alternate Contribution Rate (ACR).

 The new contributions rates are effective July 1, 2020.